Unawatuna: Eco-Tourism

-The Rumassala coral reefs at the east end of the Galle Harbor attract divers, but are now endangered due to possible port development.
+The Rumassala coral reefs at the east end of the Galle harbour attract divers, but are now endangered due to possible port development.
 Eco treks in the shrub jungles of Rumassala are also available.

 Current status

 The 2004 Indian Ocean tsunami swept away many beach front restaurants and has devastated the sandy beach to a great extent, marring what was once claimed to be one of the twelve best beaches in the world.
 It is still considered to be one of the best 100 beaches of the world.

-The Department of Coast Conservation was hard pressed to implement a coastal resources management plan under the Asian Development Bank plan, but did not spring into action on the aftermath of the tsunami.
-The Tourism authorities or Urban Development Authority have not yet taken action in regard to this issue.

 Beginning on December 14, 2011, many illegal structures were cleared from the beachfront.

-Recent human activities have destroyed almost all the beach lines, a breakwater that was constructed has disrupted the natural flow of the currents and has destroyed the coral reef too.

 Transport

 Unawatuna is located on the Coastal or Southern Rail Line (connecting Colombo through to Matara), and the A2 highway, connecting Colombo to Wellawaya.